Chair Yoga Poses

 Baddha Konasana (Bound Angle Pose)

-• To help direct the stretch, put your hands on your shins, ankles, or feet.
+• You can either put your hands on your shins or ankles.

 • Then return to your neutral position.